 On April 27, 2014, Amir D. Aczel published an article with the title in “Why science does not disprove God” in Time magazine.
-This post is a comment on his article because after reading it, I felt it contained several logical errors and unfounded assumptions.
+This article is a comment on that article because after reading it, I felt it contained several logical errors and unfounded assumptions.

 It all begins with the title of the article.
-Asking why science does not disprove God is like asking why science does not disprove unicorns, goblins or Bigfoot.
-The answer is simple: you can not prove a negative.
-You can not prove that something does not exist because it is not possible to find evidence of non-existence, it is only possible to find evidence of existence.
+Asking why science does not disprove God is like asking why science does not disprove unicorns or goblins.
+The answer is simple: science does not deal with questions of the supernatural.
+Science is the study of the natural world.
+Unicorns, goblins and gods, if they exist, are supernatural entities.
+Before science can study something, that something has to leave behind some kind of evidence.
+We do not have this for unicorns, goblins or gods.
 However, absence of evidence is not evidence of absence.
 So the fact that science has not found positive evidence for the existence of God, does not mean that we can rule out a God exists.
 This alone is reason enough to explain why science has not disproved God: it can’t.

 After singing the praise of science, Aczel begins to ask questions which are, in my opinion, founded on assumptions which are by no means proven or accepted by science.